isaachcamp/msc-labbooks/lit_review/week22.md

 HadGEM3-GC31-MM operates on a 360-day calendar.
 At the moment the bandpass filter has been applied as usual, and the MCA on the results appears to give a fairly sensible picture.
 However, the CDO filter was aware of the differing timesteps and this may have caused some errors in the calculation.
 So far I haven't found an easy way to convert from the 360-day calendar to a noleap calendar.

+The data, once filtered, is averaged to monthly data, such that the number of data points is the same between models.
+When taking mean values, the CDO command "yearmonmean" weights each month by the number of days contained within that month, so that it becomes irrelevant.
+Use this command in combination with "timmean" to find the true mean of the time series.
+However, if CDO doesn't know that these are actually thirty day months, it will assume that it contains the usual number of days.
+Therefore, just use the "timmean" command for HadGEM3.

 MPI-ESM-1-2-HAM has missing data for all timesteps at 90S.
 The missing data has been filled by setting each longitude point at 90S equal to the zonal mean for a given timestep.
 Applying MCA presents sensible results, the expected picture for both mean and variance.